 What can you do if you are experiencing abuse?

 - Remember that it is never your fault.

 - Go for counselling somewhere that will help you and be non-judgmental.
-The Klinic Line can let you know what options you have.
+For people in Manitoba, the Klinic Crisis Line ( 1-888-322-3019 ) can let you know what options you have.